-La Salle University has partnered with the Regional Training Center (RTC) to provide a 30-credit Master of Education (M.Ed.) program with a concentration in instruction for licensed K-12 classroom practitioners offered throughout Pennsylvania and Maryland.
+La Salle University has partnered with the Regional Training Center (RTC) to provide a 30-credit Master of Education (M.Ed.) program with a concentration in instruction for licensed K-12 classroom practitioners offered in-person options in Pennsylvania and Maryland and online/virtual options in 49 states (all except California).

 Non-degree seeking students can also enroll in the program for graduate-level professional development courses.